Wologman/Mental_Health/README.md

 # Mental_Health

 I had a really rough time while I was transitioning to self-employed remote work.
 It was by far the worst year of my life, due mainly to some external factors.
 I found myself in an epic battle with anxiety and depression.
-I took 4 months off work completely to try and get on top of my health.
+I took 4 months off work recover my health and make sure it never happens again.

 Eventually I found it better to write up my own notes than keep distracting myself by searching the internet looking for answers.